yuvalmGS/gigaspaces-wiki-jekyll/xap97net/implementing-and-using-a-space-filter.markdown

 A space filter is integrated into a space upon creation of that space.

-Each space filter that integrates with a space, needs a [SpaceFilterConfig|SpaceFilterConfig Class] instance that defines it.
+Each space filter that integrates with a space, needs a depanlinkSpaceFilterConfigtengahlink./spacefilterconfig-class.htmlbelakanglink instance that defines it.

-A [SpaceFilterConfig|SpaceFilterConfig Class] can be created in two ways, depending on the implementation of the filter itself.
+A depanlinkSpaceFilterConfigtengahlink./spacefilterconfig-class.htmlbelakanglink can be created in two ways, depending on the implementation of the filter itself.

 #### Implementing the ISpaceFilter Interface

-If the filter implements the [ISpaceFilter Interface|ISpaceFilter Interface], then a [SpaceFilterConfig|SpaceFilterConfig Class] needs to be created for it, and each operation that needs to be filtered should be added to the `FilterOperations` list, as in the following code:
+If the filter implements the depanlinkISpaceFilter Interfacetengahlink./ispacefilter-interface.htmlbelakanglink, then a depanlinkSpaceFilterConfigtengahlink./spacefilterconfig-class.htmlbelakanglink needs to be created for it, and each operation that needs to be filtered should be added to the `FilterOperations` list, as in the following code:

 {% highlight java %}